We’ve recently gotten several short questions about entanglement. In keeping with other, better, “ask” services: entanglement omnibus!

 Because notation will be useful in a minute, here’s how you would notate a couple situations:

-Also, there are a several way to write states, depending on what you’re trying to say.
+Also, there are several ways to write states, depending on what you’re trying to say.
 For example, .
 The first form is a little cleaner/standard, but the last form makes it clear that the first marble is always red, while the second marble is in a superposition of red and blue.

 Q: How are entangled particles created?